 Let’s just say, I am a very stupid, naïve city girl.
 I looked at the map and I saw that there was not much of interest between the National Park and Great Falls Montana, and I said to myself “Okay.
 It’s no big deal I’ll drive and if I get tired I’ll stop somewhere along the way, have a meal or something.”
 HA HA HA HA….

-These two pictures were taken at 2:42pm outside of Lindsay, MT, a town that is maybe 4 blocks square, and consists of a post office, a gas station — if you can call it that — and maybe four houses (no seriously, zoom into the map)
+These two pictures were taken after I’d been driving quite a while, at 2:42pm outside of Lindsay, MT, a town that is maybe 4 blocks square, and consists of a post office, a gas station — if you can call it that — and maybe four houses (no seriously, zoom into the map)

 Then my bladder started to scream… and I came across the ONLY rest stop along the route, which was initially completely deserted, but I had to go!
 So I park the car, and with images of “gee, this would be a great place to hang out if you’re a rapist or an serial killer” I creeped into the building, looking around nervously, and checking the bathroom for occupants before quickly going in and locking the door… and then I left, also worried about who might be waiting for me as I exited… and found that there was one other car now parked in the lot, with what seemed to be two local teens meeting up for a toke… we nodded at each other and I pretty much dove into my car… me, neurotic, NAH

 I have to say though… the country I had been driving through from the national park to here had been gorgeous.
-A lot of it is flat, but occasionally you dip into ravines that are impressive … Add to that the fact that for most of the way you are completely alone… as far as the eye can see (which is pretty far), and flying along at 80 mph (which is the MT speed limit, because really, who are you going to hit?) down a road with so many dips and hills that it’s a bit like being on a roller coaster.
+A lot of it is flat, but occasionally you dip into ravines that are impressive … Add to that the fact that for most of the way you are completely alone… as far as the eye can see (which is pretty far), and flying along at 80 mph (which is the MT speed limit, because really, who are you going to hit?
+Did I mention not even a cow?!) down a road with so many dips and hills that it’s a bit like being on a roller coaster.
 (That said, maybe if you’re in an RV you should batten down the hatches first.)

-About three hours later, 5:05pm, and I had just passed by the glittering metropolis of Sand Springs, Montana (am being sarcastic) which consists of….
+About three hours after the the Lindsay, MT, at 5:05pm, and I had just passed by the glittering metropolis of Sand Springs, Montana (am being sarcastic) which consists of….
 I kid you not, just a post office (no really, look at the map)

-And then at around 6:11pm I saw something really exciting outside of the window, keep in mind it’s May 25th, it’s almost June (and I’m from Chicago)
+And then at around 6:11pm I saw something really exciting outside of the window, keep in mind it’s May 25th, it’s almost June (and I’m from Chicago), which is not only flat but by this time of year, approaching hot.

-I was snow on mountains!!!
+I was like “SNOW!!!”
+On mountains!!!
 (Now that I’m looking at maps, I think I was just west of Lewiston, MT and looking at a mountain called “Old Baldy”)

 Shortly thereafter, I had driven for about six hours straight and was bleary eyed as hell, I started to re-enter something approaching civilization (Lewiston, MT), i.e., I could get data and phone again on my smartphone, and fill the tank up.